 If you are considering purchasing a property it is recommended that you request a plan search to confirm all buildings are approved prior to purchase.
 For more information about how to request a plan search, refer to the Related Links below.

 If a building is unauthorised a person may apply to the City for retrospective approval.
 An application for building approval certificate (form BA13) is required for Class 1 and Class 10 buildings, such as residential alterations or additions, patios, sheds and spas.
 An application for occupancy permit (form BA9) is required for Class 2 to 9 buildings.

 Both application types must include a certificate of building compliance (form BA18) from a registered building surveying contractor.
 The BA18 confirms that the building substantially complies with the applicable building standards and must reference as-constructed plans, specifications and technical documents that confirm compliance.
 The City’s Building Services branch offers a certification service and may be engaged to provide the BA18.
 For more information about this service, refer to the Related Links below.

-Applications may be submitted by post or in person at the Civic Centre.
-An application must include the application fees and one copy of all required documents.
+Applications must be submitted online through the City’s portal.
+Applications must include one copy of all required document.
+A tax invoice will be emailed to the applicant for the payment of the application fees.
 Incomplete applications risk refusal and will not be accepted.
-Large applications, such as commercial developments, may be provided on USB or CD-ROM if compliant with the City’s specifications.
+Large applications, such as commercial developments, must also be submitted through the City's online portal.
 Refer to the Related Links below for application forms, fees, checklists and document specifications.